 Integration with the Existing Architecture – Changing what is working might be a no-no, but when it comes to cloud computing – it can be much easier to wrap your head around and implement the new working technology for better performance results.

 Data Loss – Data is traceable and usually backed up often so that it is almost impossible to lose any data along the way.
 Data might not be stored in the same place anymore but once migrated it can live on the cloud forever.
-In the whole moving process some of the data can be actually archived or distributed in a way it makes more sense for the organization to use in the future but never lost.
+In the whole moving process, some of the data can be archived or distributed in a way it makes more sense for the organization to use in the future but is never lost.

-Risk of Intellectual Property Theft – Intellectual property rights are usually very well protected and relatively easier to prove but in case of data migration it might get complicated.
+Risk of Intellectual Property Theft – Intellectual property rights are usually very well protected and relatively easier to prove but in the case of data migration, it might get complicated.
 Cloud providers are shoring up their defenses by placing tighter restrictions on user access and making greater use of data encryption, as well as providing real-time threat detection techniques.

 Whatever you are worried about we might already have thought of it.
 This list scratches the surface of how challenging, worrying and difficult cloud adoption could be.
 But fear not of any of the points above when you have a reliable IT company on your side in this process.
 We encourage you to explore the possibilities of what the cloud can do for you.